 - Setting up is a little more involved than with other acclimation methods.

 - If you are acclimating more than one fish, this means you have to either use a separate acclimation container for each one or put them all together in the same one.
 If you combine the fish, they may fight and injure each other even before you can get them into your aquarium, especially if they are of the same or similar species.

-- Moving too fast and not allowing adequate time for proper acclimation.
+- It is possible to move too fast and not allow adequate time for proper acclimation.

 - Put the fish with all the bag water in a bucket or container of sufficient size for the fish to be reasonably covered with the water.